mradcliffe/xero/README.md

 ## XeroBundle

-Xero module now requires [BlackOptic\XeroBundle](https://github.com/james75/XeroBundle) instead of PHP-Xero.
-This requires dowmnloading the dependency with Composer either with [Composer Manager](http://drupal.org/project/composer_manager) module or by [managing Drupal with Composer](https://www.drupal.org/node/2404989) itself.
+Xero module now requires [xeroclient](https://github.com/mradcliffe/xeroclient) instead of PHP-Xero or XeroBundle.
+This requires downloading the dependency with Composer either with [Composer Manager](http://drupal.org/project/composer_manager) module or by [managing Drupal with Composer](https://www.drupal.org/node/2404989) itself.
 Do not attempt to enable the module without installing the dependencies first or the Symfony container will crash.

-With Composer Manager:
-   - `drush composer-manager-init` or `./modules/composer_manager/scripts/init.sh`
-   - `cd core`
-   - `composer drupal-update`
+With Drupal package repository:

+* `composer require drupal/xero`

 ## Using XeroQuery to fetch into TypedData